 Higher costs could be compounded by a devalued British pound.
 Depending on the situation on the 29th March 2019, organisations need to be prepared for a further dip in the power of the pound, and a spike in costs.
 Decisions will have to be made as to whether these additional costs are absorbed, or are passed onto customers.
 However, organisations which have already implemented IBP will have gap-closing processes in place that will have anticipated for the eventuality of a weakened currency.
 IBP identifies significant risks or significant opportunities early enough so alternative plans can be developed, and equips organisations with a competitive advantage as they establish a proactive – not reactive – culture.

-Supply chain Heavily reliant on EU supply chains, the UK chemical industry could be serious disrupted if the UK leaves the single market.
+Supply chain Heavily reliant on EU supply chains, the UK chemical industry could be seriously disrupted if the UK leaves the single market.
 The status of UK companies will change – they may no longer satisfy EU requirements, for example.
 Border processes will require additional time to clear customs, with some experts predicting long tailbacks at Dover in light of a ‘no-deal’.
 Without an appropriate planning response, a slowing down of the supply chain will increase costs and decrease customer satisfaction, as delays damage the operational effectiveness and profitability of the industry.

 Depending on the outcome, Chemical Companies may need to significantly rewire their supply chain design if they are to remain competitive – at a recent Oliver Wight event, supply chain design post-Brexit was cited as the number one concern by the Senior-level attendees.
 In the context of Brexit, a flexible, agile and adaptable supply chain could mean the difference between flourishing or extinction.
 For Chemical Companies dedicated to building an agile and effective supply chain, IBP will help Business Leaders to make fundamental decisions such as whether to stockpile materials in the short-term or moving to local raw material suppliers as well as opening new UK- or EU-based facilities to meet demand in the longer-term.